 Boys and girls in Grades 6 and 7may audition to participate in the Descant Choir Program during the school year.
 Rehearsals are held once a week during lunch time in the Music Room.
 The 8th grade Cantor Program is on Tuesday at Lunch time as usual.
-Please email the school music teacher at mcurl@blessedsacramentdc.org for more information.
+Please email the school music teacher Joy Stevens at jstevens@blessedsacramentdc.org for more information.